 A very well-known book

 This book was first published in the United States in 1949.
 It caused quite a stir, as many people found it obscene.
 I think nowadays nobody would think that anymore.
 It is an epic tale and I remember when I read it I found it an exciting tale.

 One does not know the origins of Sinuhe, but over time he becomes the personal physician of Pharaoh Akhnaton.
 A fascinating story.

 Cleopatras beauty secrets

-All these things, Cleopatra knew and used and it is said she knew some more.
+All these things Cleopatra knew and used and it is said she knew some more.
 Most women like to use lipstick and the women from ancient cultures were no different.
-To achieve a red dye, Carmine, one needed the shells of beetles and some ants.
+To achieve the red dye Carmine, one needed the shells of beetles and some ants.
 This was made into a paste and used to paint one’s lips.

 They used sea salts for a great body scrub.
 Mixed with olive oil, it moisturizes and exfoliates.
 We should not forget rose water, an excellent facial tonic, and slightly astringent.
 I use it myself in the morning and evening.
 This queen knew a lot about natural things, which helped her to stay beautiful.